 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Indiana has been highlighted in a national report on how states can use arts, culture and design as a means to enhance economic growth.
+Indiana was highlighted in a 2012 national report on how states can use arts, culture and design as a means to enhance economic growth.

-The National Governors Association (NGA) recently released a new publication, New Engines of Growth: Five Roles for Arts, Culture and Design.
-The report, prepared in partnership with the National Endowment for the Arts (NEA) and the National Assembly of State Arts Agencies (NASAA) focuses on the role that arts, culture, and design can play in assisting states as they seek to create jobs, boost their economies and, over time, transition to an innovation-based economy.
+The National Governors Association (NGA)'s publication, New Engines of Growth: Five Roles for Arts, Culture and Design, prepared in partnership with the National Endowment for the Arts (NEA) and the National Assembly of State Arts Agencies (NASAA) focuses on the role that arts, culture, and design can play in assisting states as they seek to create jobs, boost their economies and, over time, transition to an innovation-based economy.

 Specifically, Indiana’s Cultural Districts program is among five state designated programs featured out of 12 states nationwide with similar programs.
 Indiana is also mentioned among states that have developed programs to help artists raise the market profile of their traditional crafts and export them across state lines.
 This citation is in reference to the Indiana Artisan Program.